Kevin Elster: New York Yankees and Philadelphia Phillies

 Elster signed a minor league contract with the Dodgers prior to spring training in 1993.
 He batted .282 in ten games for the double A San Antonio Missions before being released.
-Shortly afterwards, he signed as a Free agent with the Florida Marlins, and was again immediately released.
-He signed with the San Diego Padres that Winter, but failed to make the club in Spring training.
+Shortly afterwards, he signed as a free agent with the Florida Marlins, and was again immediately released.
+He signed with the San Diego Padres that Winter, but failed to make the club in Spring Training.
 Shortly into the 1994 season, he signed as a Free agent with the New York Yankees.
 On June 30, he played in his first major league game in over two years.
-His tenure with the Yankees would last just seventeen games.
+His tenure with the Yankees lasted just seventeen games.
 In which, he went 2-for-37 before his release on June 8, 1995.
 After which, he was signed and immediately released by the Kansas City Royals.
 Shortly afterwards, he joined the Phillies.
 He went 5-for-17 in his short stay with the triple A Scranton/Wilkes-Barre Red Barons before being brought up to Philadelphia.
-On August 18, Elster had a four-RBI game against the Giants, and hit his first major league home run in almost five years off Chris Hook.
+On August 18, Elster had four runs batted in against the Giants, and hit his first major league home run in almost five years off Chris Hook.
 On September 16, facing his former franchise for the first time in his career, Elster went 1-for-3 with a double, walk and two runs scored.
-Phillies manager Jim Fregosi also used Elster at third and first, the first time he had ever played a position other than short in his major league career.
+Phillies manager Jim Fregosi also used Elster at third and first, the first time he had ever played a position other than shortstop in his major league career.